Emergency Services in Malaysia:

 Can I use my French social security card?

-Be prepared before the unexpected happens
+Be ready before the unexpected happens